TimboKZ/Rammy/README.md

 2. Valid Git URL, e.g. `git@github.com:TimboKZ/Rammy.git`.
 This doesn't have to be hosted on GitHub.
 3. Local path, e.g. `./path/to/module`.
 When using a local path, you must supply the `--path` flag.

 When using (1) or (2), Git logic might differ.
 If your Rammy project is inside a Git repository, the Rammy module folder will be added as a Git submodule.
 If Rammy project is not inside a Git repository, the Rammy module will be simply cloned.
 The project is always cloned into the directory where `.rammyrc.json` is located.
+See [Modules.md](./Modules.md) for more details on how modules work.

 If you don't want to or can't use Git, you can just place the module folder anywhere on your hard disk and use (3).